ChemaMD/HistonesAnnelida/README.md

 > We believe that the script file names and the comments in the scripts make them self-explanatory, but please do not hesitate to reach out if you have any doubts or questions.

 ## Index of data files contents

+[Supplementary_Tables.xlsx](Supplementary_Tables.xlsx) contains all the Supplementary Tables associated with the manuscript.

 [01-Updated_genomes.tar.gz](01-Updated_genomes.tar.gz) contains all the relevant genome annotation files and gene models for the three different species after our manual histone gene mining.
 For each species:
 - **<Species_name>_genome_annotation_report_v1_deleted_entries.xlsx** contains a report detailing the list of gene models that were removed from the original genome annotation files and are now replaced by manually curated histone genes.
 - **<Species_name>_genome_annotation_v2.gff3** contains the `.gff3` file with the full genome annotation, including the manually curated histone genes.